danyflorczak/inpay_technical_challenge/README.md

 - Upon opening the application at `localhost:3000`, you will be prompted to log in using Google.
 Note that this application exclusively supports Google authentication.
 - After logging in, you will land on the email index page.
 ## Navigating the Index Page
-On the index page, you will find three main options:
+On the index page, you will find four options:

 - Sync All Emails: Downloads all emails from your Gmail inbox.
 This process might take approximately 7-10 minutes, depending on the volume of emails.
 - Sync Emails by Date Range: Allows you to download emails from a specified start date to an end date.
 You will need to enter these dates in the provided form.
 The dates are treated as exclusive.